superhero-match/consumer-update-media/README.md

 ## consumer-update-media
 This micro-service is responsible for updating user profile pictures in the database and Elasticsearch.

+## Tech Stack
+This micro-service is written in `Go` so you will need the latest version of `Go` installed on your local machine.

+To run this micro-service locally you will need the following technologies installed on your local machine, or you will need to point to a working instance of the service:
+- `Redis`
+- `Elasticsearch`
+- `MySQL`
+- `Kafka`

+## Unit Tests
+To run unit tests run `make tests` command.
+It will run all the unit tests and will display coverage.

 ## Becoming Contributor
 If you want to contribute, just open a PR or if it is a bigger change then open an issue first.